Applications for ’24-’25 Roosevelt Network Fellowships are now CLOSED!

 The Forge Fellowship serves as the entry point for students to the Network and a way to honor the legacy of the late Reese Needer—a Network staff member, organizer, mentor, and friend to many Roosevelters.
-The Forge Fellowship curriculum develops leadership skills, demystifies policy creation, and empowers students to investigate a local policy problem aligned with Roosevelt Institute issue areas; all while bringing neoliberalism and its alternatives centrally into fellows’ learning.
+The Forge Fellowship curriculum develops leadership skills, demystifies policy creation, and empowers students to critically engage in progressive policy discussions aligned with Roosevelt Institute issue areas; all while bringing neoliberalism and its alternatives centrally into fellows’ learning.
 Forge Fellows are paired with a mentor from the Roosevelt alumni community, and receive our professional development curriculum to level up their networking, interviewing, resume-writing, and cover letter skills.

 Why is it called the Forge Fellowship?